xponential-asia/event-bus-redis/README.md

 ## Overview

 Redis Event Bus module for Medusa.
 When installed, the events system of Medusa is powered by BullMQ and `io-redis`.
 BullMQ is responsible for the message queue and worker. `io-redis` is the underlying Redis client, that BullMQ connects to for events storage.
+(Support Medusa v1.20.x)

 ## Getting started